Battle of Passchendaele: Local attacks

-On the higher ground, the Germans continued to inflict many losses on the British divisions beyond Langemarck but on 19 August, after two fine dry days, XVIII Corps conducted a novel infantry, tank, aircraft and artillery operation.
+The Germans continued to inflict losses on the British divisions beyond Langemarck but on 19 August, after two fine dry days, XVIII Corps conducted a novel combined arms operation with infantry, tanks, aircraft and artillery.
 German strongpoints and pillboxes along the St Julien–Poelcappelle road in front of the Wilhelmstellung were captured.
-On 22 August, more ground was gained by XIX and XVIII corps but the tactical disadvantage of being overlooked by the Germans continued.
-An attack by II Corps on the Gheluvelt Plateau from 22 to 24 August, to capture Nonne Bosschen, Glencorse Wood and Inverness Copse, failed in fighting that was costly to both sides.
+On 22 August, more ground was gained by XIX and XVIII corps but the Germans on the Gheluvelt Plateau remained.
+Another attack by II Corps on the Gheluvelt Plateau (22 to 24 August) failed in fighting that was costly to both sides.

 Gough laid down a new infantry formation of skirmish lines to be followed by "worms" on 24 August and Cavan noted that pillboxes should be attacked on a broad front to engage them simultaneously.
 Another general offensive, intended for 25 August, was delayed by the failure of the preliminary attacks and then postponed due to more bad weather.
 On 27 August, II Corps tried a combined tank and infantry attack but the tanks bogged, the attack failed and Haig called a halt to operations until the weather improved.